|

 WARNING: dials/3-13-0 conflicts with phenix

-(If you need to use Phenix, open a separate Terminal window, log into a pxproc machine, and use Phenix from here as normal.)
+If you need to use Phenix, open a separate terminal window, log into a pxproc## machine, and use Phenix as normal.

-In most cases this will be all you need, as xia2 will automatically do all the processing and return an acceptable result.
+In most cases xia2 will automatically process the data and will return an acceptable result.

-To evaluate the result, inspect the output in the terminal window, or the xia2.txt log file.
-A Table 1-like summary of the merging statistics is found at the end of the output or log file.
+To evaluate the results, inspect the output in the terminal window, or use the xia2.txt log file.
+A Table summary of the merging statistics can be found at the end of the output or log file.

-A more in-depth look at the processing results can be obtained by viewing a website-like summary of the run by issuing
+A more in-depth look at the processing results can be obtained by viewing the summary in a web browser:

 firefox xia2.html